 He was at that point in a States hospital down after surgery to cure a kidney problem.
 The surgery seemed to have exhausted him physically.
 So Rita put his behavior down to physical weakness.
 And anyway, very soon, Robin seemed to have even forgotten that he had used those words.
 But he continued to show interest in the tribe and demanded, using his influence in the industry, a grant for the study of the tribe.
 It was only due to this influence that he could get such a grant and the helicopter landed the couple in Maltava nine months later (Samuels had regained the strength of his body by then).

 Samuels acted normally the first few hours he was at the place.
 In his usual arrogant way, he made his wife do physical work of unpacking stuff.
 He was acting in that same aloof manner for which he is so popular.

 He saw the celebrations of the first day too without being much impressed.
-He attempted conversing with the tribe but like in case of earlier researchers with no success to boost for.
+He attempted conversing with the tribe but like in the case of earlier researchers with no success to boost for.
 The tribe just ignored him even though he was trying to speak their language.
-This meant that there was not much to do but just to observe Devoid of daylight, they returned to their tend when they felt sleepy.
+This meant that there was not much to do but just to observe.
+Devoid of daylight, they returned to their tent when they felt sleepy.
 On waking up they started observing again.